EJ Johnson

-Earvin "EJ" Johnson III (born June 4, 1992) is an American TV personality and socialite.
+Earvin "EJ" Johnson III (born June 4, 1992) is an American TV personality.

 Early life

 Earvin Johnson III was born on June 4, 1992, in Beverly Hills, California, to Earvin "Magic" Johnson and Earlitha "Cookie" Johnson (née Kelly).
-He has an older brother, Andre, and a younger sister, Elisa.
-He was raised in the Pentecostal Christian faith.
+They (Note: Johnson expressed a preference for they/them or she/her pronouns in a 2026 interview.
+This article uses "they/them" for consistency.) have an older brother, Andre, and a younger sister, Elisa.
+They were raised in the Pentecostal Christian faith.
 Johnson attended New York University, studying hospitality with a focus on event planning and design.
-Johnson is gay and announced it to his family at the age of 17 and announced publicly in 2013 after a report by TMZ published pictures of him holding hands with a male friend.
-He was supported by his family in his decision to come out publicly.
-After his decision, Johnson left the West Angeles Church of God in Christ, the church in which he was raised, due to their views on homosexuality.
+Johnson is gay; they came out to their family at the age of 17, and came out publicly in 2013, after TMZ published pictures of them holding hands with a male friend.
+They were supported by their family in their decision to come out publicly.
+After their decision, Johnson left the West Angeles Church of God in Christ, the church in which they were raised, due to the church's views on homosexuality.

 Career

 Johnson joined the cast of the E! reality television series Rich Kids of Beverly Hills in 2014 as a recurring cast member on the first season.
-He became a main cast member for the next three seasons.
+They became a main cast member for the next three seasons.
 The show was canceled after four seasons.
-Johnson then starred in his own spin-off reality series EJNYC, one of the first reality series to profile a young LGBTQ person of color.
+Johnson then starred in their own spin-off reality series EJNYC, one of the first reality series to profile a young LGBTQ person of color.
 In 2014, Johnson joined E!
 News as a news personality and commentator, covering shows for New York Fashion Week as well as having a recurring commentary role on Fashion Police.
-He also appeared as a guest commentator on Hello Ross in 2014.
-He was a guest star during season 4 of Real Husbands of Hollywood.
+They also appeared as a guest commentator on Hello Ross in 2014.
+They were a guest star during season 4 of Real Husbands of Hollywood.

 In 2016 Johnson was featured in an It Got Better short documentary produced by L/Studio.
 In 2017, Johnson moderated a panel at BeautyCon called The Gender Revolution.
 In 2017 Johnson was a guest host on The Real.
-In an ESPN interview with Kelley L. Carter, Johnson discussed his television experiences and plans to pursue a career in fashion.
+In an ESPN interview with Kelley L. Carter, Johnson discussed their television experiences and plans to pursue a career in fashion.
 On May 12, 2021, it was announced that Johnson would voice the character of Michael Collins in the reboot of The Proud Family: Louder and Prouder, a role played in the original series by Phil LaMarr.